Skip to content

 Your Choice Prompt

-Drop Your Choice Here 1. homologous chromosomes
+Drop Your Choice Here 1. sister chromatids

-Drop Your Choice Here 2. crossing over
+Drop Your Choice Here 2. homologous chromosomes

-Drop Your Choice Here 3. sister chromatids
+Drop Your Choice Here 3. synapsis

-Drop Your Choice Here 4. homologous
+Drop Your Choice Here 4. crossing over

 Drag one of the choices below:

-Matching Sex Determination Systems to Descriptions
+Sex Determination Systems and Descriptions

 Match each of the following sex determination systems with their corresponding descriptions.